Your Neighbor's Wi-Fi Might Be Slowing You Down

 The "3-Channel Problem" of the 2.4 GHz Band

 Each channel occupies a 22 MHz bandwidth, yet the spacing between channels is only 5 MHz.
 This means channels 1 and 2 overlap significantly.
-To avoid overlap entirely, a gap of 5 channels (25 MHz) is needed, and only the 1-6-11 combination satisfies this requirement.
+To avoid overlap entirely, a gap of 5 channels (25 MHz) is needed.
+In regions with 13 channels, such as Japan and Europe, a layout like 1-7-13 meets the same condition, but three slots remain the ceiling.

 Imagine dozens of Wi-Fi networks in an apartment building all competing for just 3 channels.
 This is the fundamental reason why 2.4 GHz Wi-Fi slows down.